Stranger Things, Heroes Of A Different Kind and A Return To The 1980s

 • Pretty in Pink by The Psychedelic Furs

 I have just checked and eight songs are now back in the current Singles Chart because of Stranger Things, but although I said such lists look very different nowadays because of these popular Netflix shows, maybe it’s selective memory coming into play.
-I seem to remember in the summer of 1978 most of the songs on the Chart were either from the film Saturday Night Fever or Grease (it was a John Travolta summer).
-Likewise, our prime time Saturday cop shows often threw up a hit or two from the stars involved – I’m looking at you David Soul and also you Telly Savalas.
+I seem to remember in the summer of 1978 most of the songs in the charts were either from the film Saturday Night Fever or Grease (it was a John Travolta summer).
+Likewise, our Saturday evening cop shows often threw up a hit or two from the stars involved – I’m looking at you David Soul and also you Telly Savalas.
 Even our own home grown shows could generate successful top-selling artists once Mr Cowell got his hands on them – Robson & Jerome anyone?
 Maybe things haven’t changed all that much after all.

 I Think We’re Alone Now was written and composed by Ritchie Cordell and first recorded by Tommy James and the Shondells.
 The song was originally written as a romantic ballad, but when James and Cordell recorded a quick demo, they made the song faster.
 Tommy James later wrote: “Ritchie originally wrote the song as a mid-tempo ballad.
 I said no way and started speeding it up.
 I put on a nasally, almost juvenile-sounding lead vocal, and without realizing it, we invented “bubblegum” music.”